vishalbelsare/cointanalysis/README.md

 ```

 This means that spread "-0.18 HYG + BKLN" has the mean 7.00 and standard deviation 0.15.

-In fact the prices adjusted with these parameters clarifies the similarities of these ETFs:
+In fact, the prices adjusted with these parameters clarifies the similarities of these ETFs:

 ![hyg-bkln-adjust](./sample/hyg-bkln-adjust.png)